Want the best from VICE News in your inbox? Sign up here.

 Indeed, to do so, Mueller said, would be “unconstitutional.”

-The thing is, plenty of legal experts don’t actually buy that argument, and say the policy, and the memo from which it was born, represent an overly creative interpretation of the Constitution, and probably wouldn’t hold up if challenged in the Supreme Court.
+The thing is, plenty of legal experts don’t actually buy that argument.
+They say the policy, and the memo from which it was born, represent an overly creative interpretation of the Constitution and probably wouldn’t hold up if challenged in the Supreme Court.

-“There’s nothing in the Constitution that says directly that a president can’t be indicted,” said Ric Simmons, professor of law at the University of Ohio.
+“There’s nothing in the Constitution that says directly that a president can’t be indicted,” said Ric Simmons, professor of law at the Ohio State University Moritz College of Law.
 “I think Mueller’s hands were tied.
 But there’s another question: Is the memo correct?
 I think it’s not.”

 The question is far from academic.
 If not for that DOJ policy, Trump could easily have been charged with obstruction of justice based on the findings in Mueller’s final report, according to a public letter signed by over 1,000 former prosecutors.

 And at least one candidate for president — Sen. Elizabeth Warren, Democrat of Massachusetts — has pledged to reverse the Nixon-era memo if elected.

 The memo was originally drafted by lawyers working for former president Richard Nixon’s Department of Justice in the midst of the Watergate scandal, during which Nixon himself was facing potential legal jeopardy.